GrandUnifiedTimeline Laconic Main Quotes UsefulNotes

 Funk Four + 1

-Genesis complete their transition from a moderately successful progressive rock band led by Peter Gabriel to a massively successful pop group led by Phil Collins (both men also become stars in their own right during this period).
+Genesis: Completed their transition from a moderately successful progressive rock band led by Peter Gabriel to a massively successful pop group led by Phil Collins (both men also become stars in their own right during this period, Collins much more than Gabriel).

 The Goo Goo Dolls